Introduction to Cloud-Native Technologies

 Benefits of Using Microservices

 Faster Development and Deployment Cycles: Microservices empower small teams to build, test, and deploy features independently.
-This parallelism reduces dependencies and accelerates time to market.
+Therefore, this parallelism reduces dependencies and accelerates time to market.

 Resilience Through Decentralized Services: When one service fails, others remain unaffected.
-This inherent isolation enhances fault tolerance and consequently ensures a greater degree of system availability.
+As a consequence, this inherent isolation enhances fault tolerance and ensures a greater degree of system availability.

 Challenges with Microservices Adoption

 Maintaining Consistency Across Distributed Systems: Data consistency is a notorious challenge.
-Developers are required to make a critical decision between prioritizing strong consistency and accepting eventual consistency in data management, and to architect their systems in accordance with this chosen consistency model.
+Consequently, developers are required to make a critical decision between prioritizing strong consistency and accepting eventual consistency in data management-and to architect their systems in accordance with this chosen model.

 What Is Serverless Computing?

 How Serverless Abstracts Infrastructure Management: Within a serverless architectural paradigm, the responsibilities of developers are exclusively concentrated on the composition of application logic.
-The cloud service provider autonomously handles the provisioning, scaling, and comprehensive management of the underlying infrastructure in direct response to triggering events.
+Meanwhile, the cloud service provider autonomously handles the provisioning, scaling, and comprehensive management of the underlying infrastructure in direct response to triggering events.

-A Comprehensive Understanding of Function-as-a-Service (FaaS): FaaS empowers developers to deploy self-contained functional modules—discrete and concise units of code engineered for the execution of a specific, singular task.
-These functions are invoked by specific events and operate within stateless containerized environments.
+A Comprehensive Understanding of Function-as-a-Service (FaaS): FaaS empowers developers to deploy self-contained functional modules-discrete and concise units of code engineered for the execution of a specific, singular task.
+Typically, these functions are invoked by specific events and operate within stateless containerized environments.

 Benefits of Serverless Architecture

 Economic Optimization Through Consumption-Based Pricing Structures: Remuneration is predicated solely upon actual resource utilization.
-Serverless platforms charge based on execution time and memory used, making them cost-efficient for unpredictable workloads.
+Therefore, serverless platforms charge based on execution time and memory used, making them cost-efficient for unpredictable workloads.

-Seamless Scalability Without Manual Intervention Serverless functions scale automatically based on demand.
-There’s no need to manually configure scaling policies or provision instances.
+Seamless Scalability Without Manual Intervention: Serverless functions scale automatically based on demand.
+Accordingly, there’s no need to manually configure scaling policies or provision instances.

 Limitations of Serverless to Be Aware Of

-Cold Starts, Vendor Lock-In, and Execution Time Limits Serverless functions may experience latency when idle (cold starts).
-They may also tie you to a specific cloud provider’s ecosystem, and are limited by execution timeouts.
+Cold Starts, Vendor Lock-In, and Execution Time Limits: Serverless functions may experience latency when idle (cold starts).
+Additionally, they may tie you to a specific cloud provider’s ecosystem and are limited by execution timeouts.

-When Serverless May Not Be the Right Fit Long-running processes, applications with strict compliance requirements, or use cases requiring low-latency performance might not suit the serverless model.
+When Serverless May Not Be the Right Fit: Long-running processes, applications with strict compliance requirements, or use cases requiring low-latency performance might not suit the serverless model.
+Therefore, organizations must evaluate their workloads carefully before adopting serverless architectures wholesale.

 Microservices vs Serverless